PrinceOfPuppers/smart-home-server/devices/atmega16u2-monitor/README.md

 ### USB not Connecting
 The device should appear as a raw hid device under `/dev`, unplug it and run `ls /dev/hid*`, plug it back in and wait for a second, then run `ls /dev/hid*` again, a new device should appear.

-You can also run the following command to check for usb add, bind, unbind and remove events.
+You can also run the following command to check for USB add, bind, unbind and remove events.
 ```
 udevadm monitor
 ```

-If no device appers, it could be:
+If no device appears, it could be:
 - device isn't plugged in properly
 - firmware isn't flashed
-- fuses arent set correctly
+- fuses aren't set correctly
-- udev rule wasn't copied
+- UDEV rule wasn't copied
-- udev rules wheren't reloaded
+- UDEV rules weren't reloaded
 - hardware issues

 Ensure the hardware is working using either serial debugging, or by blinking the debug led.
-You can also sniff usb traffic by connecting to the middle to pins on the usb adapter.
+You can also sniff USB traffic by connecting to the middle to pins on the USB adapter.

 ### Freezing
 The device can freeze if undervolted (happens below 4v), some cheap USB splitters can cause this, if it occurs, try connecting directly to a USB port on your computer.
-The smart-home's usb ports have no issues.
+The smart-home's USB ports have no issues.
 Freezing typically happens mid screen update.

 ### Slow Updating and USB Disconnects
 Typically happens when the fuses are set incorrectly, check them with `./check_fuses.sh`.
 If the fuses are set fine check if `python3 ./test.py` changes color every 5 seconds.
 If so the timing is fine.
 If not, try re-running `./fuses.sh` (I've had say it succeeded, but the fuses remained unset). during normal operation, update speed is limited by chunk size which can be adjusted in `./firmware/config.h` by changing `#define CHUNKS_PER_LINE` fewer chunks is faster but uses more RAM and can lead to stack overflows.